 - making forward projections of stock numbers, sales, cash flow, net income, debt and net worth (Dynamaplus program)

 - deciding what to sell when the plan goes sour or what to buy when there is an opportunity (Bullocks and Cowtrade programs)

 - evaluating long-term investments in herd or property improvement to determine the rate of return on extra capital (Investan program)

-Breedcow and Dynama are free programs that are enabled to be downloaded for free from the DAF website.
+Breedcow and Dynama are free programs that are enabled to be downloaded for free.